Ellis Island: Restoration and reopening of north side

 The main building opened as a museum on September 10, 1990.
 Further improvements were made after the north side's renovation was completed.
 The Wall of Honor, a monument to raise money for the restoration, was completed in 1990 and reconstructed starting in 1993.
 A research facility with online database, the American Family Immigration History Center, was opened in April 2001.
 Subsequently, the ferry building was restored for $6.4 million and reopened in 2007.
 The north side was temporarily closed after being damaged in Hurricane Sandy in October 2012, though the island and part of the museum reopened exactly a year later, after major renovations.

+In March 2020, the island was closed temporarily due to the COVID-19 pandemic; it reopened in August 2020, initially with strict capacity limits.
+A$100 million renovation of the Ellis Island museum began in early 2024; the changes included a three-story exhibition space and a new "discovery center".
+The NPS also announced plans to spend $17.7 million on renovating the museum buildings.
+Save Ellis Island, a nonprofit organization based in New Jersey, concurrently advocated for the preservation of the hospital buildings on the island's southern end.
+By 2023, Save Ellis Island had raised $70 million toward the buildings' renovation.

 Structures

 The current complex was designed by Edward Lippincott Tilton and William A. Boring, who performed the commission under the direction of the Supervising Architect for the U.S. Treasury, James Knox Taylor.
-Their plan, submitted in 1898, called for structures to be located on both the northern and southern portions of Ellis Island.
+Boring was responsible for the majority of the buildings.
+Tilton and Boring's plan, submitted in 1898, called for structures to be located on both the northern and southern portions of Ellis Island.
 The plan stipulated a large main building, a powerhouse, and a new baggage/dormitory and kitchen building on the north side of Ellis Island; a hospital on the south side; and a ferry dock with covered walkways at the head of the ferry basin, on the west side of the island.
 The plan roughly corresponds to what was ultimately built.